HumanCellAtlas/data-portal-content/content/apis/api-documentation/data-store-consumer-api.md

 # Data Store API

-The HCA Data Storage System (DSS) is a replicated data storage system designed for hosting large sets of scientific experimental data on
-Amazon S3 and Google Storage.
+The HCA Data Storage System (DSS) is a replicated data storage system designed for hosting large sets of scientific experimental data on Amazon S3 and Google Storage.
+The Data Store API provides a low level search and access interface to all  data stored in the DCP.

 The DSS exposes a [REST API](https://dss.data.humancellatlas.org/), with [Python bindings](https://hca.readthedocs.io/en/latest/) allowing client applications to: